Skip to content

 Application Installation Process

-• --no-roundcube: Disables the Roundcube webmail installation.
+• --no-roundcube: Disables Roundcube webmail installation.

 • --no-mail: Disables mail server configuration.